How to Prevent Skin Cancer

 • Don't forget to wear a hat with a wide brim to protect your face.

 • Protect your children, as these formative years are the most important in preventing the development of skin cancer later in life.
-Keep babies under one year of age away from direct sunlight completely, and always use a sunscreen on babies over six months old.
+Keep babies under one year of age away from direct sunlight completely.
+Follow Centers for Disease Control (CDC) recommendations for protecting children from the harmful effects of sun exposure.

 • Finally, conduct routine spot checks of your skin to detect any skin cancer warning signs.
 Examine existing moles for any changes, such as discoloration, bleeding or a difference in appearance.
 Also watch for signs of new growths or sores that do not appear to heal.

-Though every point noted is essential in understanding how to prevent skin cancer, possibly the most important of all is simply to wear sunscreen.
-It is not practical to avoid sunlight completely – nor is it actually necessary to do that.
+Though every point noted is essential in preventing skin cancer, possibly the most important of all is simply to wear sunscreen.
+It is not practical to avoid sunlight completely - nor is it actually necessary to do that.
 However, if you're avid sunbather, now is the time to start rethinking your habits and making a change for the better.
 It's worth it.